 Drag – An object attached to the back of a stagecoach to slow it when going downhill.

 Groom – A stableman, one who takes care of the horses

 Hame – One of two curved bars fitted to a horse collar, holding the traces of a harness.

-Hangers-on – A phrase used by the more “well-off” riding inside the stagecoach, referring to those who were riding on top.
+Hangers-on – A phrase used by the more “well-off” riding inside the stagecoach referring to those riding on top.

 Home Station – A larger station where meals and lodging were provided to passengers.